Gil Blas: References and allusions in other works

 Jean-Jacques Rousseau mentions reading Gil Blas in his Confessions (Book IV, 1731–1732), saying it came highly recommended by Mademoiselle du Chatelet who "had a taste for that kind of moral observation which leads to the knowledge of mankind".
 Rousseau commented that "I read this performance with pleasure, but my judgment was not yet ripe enough to relish that sort of reading".

 Gil Blas is referred to by Jonathan Swift in his satirical Directions to Servants, dated 1731, with recommendations for the servants of rich masters to take the most advantage and have the least trouble in their daily tasks.
 In the chapter aimed at the "House Steward and Land Steward", Swift specifically instructs the reader to look up what Gil Blas has to say on the matter, as a more qualified source thus acknowledged.

 The 1751 play Gil Blas by the British writer Edward Moore was performed at the Theatre Royal, Drury Lane with David Garrick in the title role.

 Vasily Narezhny imitated Lesage in his 1814 novel A Russian Gil Blas (Российский Жильблаз).

 The Adventures of Hajji Baba of Ispahan (1824) by the British diplomat James Morier was modelled on Gil Blas.

 Friedrich Korn's novel Der jüdische Gil Blas (The Jewish Gil Blas) was published in 1834.

 Gil Blas is alluded to in Leopold von Sacher-Masoch's Venus in Furs.
 The character Wanda von Dunajew ascribes the cause of her own free thinking to an early introduction to classical works; these include Gil Blas, which she read at the age of ten.

 Gil Blas is referred to in Honoré de Balzac's Facino Cane.
 The protagonist promises to spare the narrator "tales of adventures worthy of Gil Blas".

+In his 1835 book A Steam Voyage Down the Danube Michael Joseph Quin says "The favourite book of my youth was Gils Blas" on meeting a group of Wallachian merchants who he suspected would try to take advantage of him.

 The Spanish writer Pedro Antonio de Alarcón appropriated the main character for his 1852 novella Death's Friend, which otherwise is a variation of the folk tale "Godfather Death", set in 18th-century Spain.

 In Oliver Wendell Holmes's The Autocrat of the Breakfast-Table (1857), the Autocrat begins Section IX with the famous quote from Lesage's Preface: "Aqui esta encerrada el alma del licenciado Pedro Garcia": "Here is enclosed the soul of the lawyer Pedro Garcia".
 This signals that his own readers, like the two bachelors of Salamanca who discover Garcia's gravestone, will need to "fix on the moral concealed" beneath the surface of his recollections if they are to receive any benefit from them.